Nzparra/holbertonschool-zero_day/0x03-git/README.md

-This directory cointains the basic usage of the comands of git.
+This directory cointains the basic usage of the comands of git and another scripts